ScrollPrize/scrollprize-website/docs/06_tutorial3.md

   </video>
   <figcaption className="mt-0">"Snapping" our segmentation line back onto the surface of the sheet.</figcaption>
 </figure>

-After a short period of time VC will drop you off at the slice indicated by your previous forward or backward slice setting.
-Your line of points will now be colored red, and may have wandered slightly from the sheet.
-VC has attempted to “follow” the sheet from your annotation (or anchor) line to the slice indicated in your forward slice setting.
-From here, click “segmentation tool” again, and then manipulate the line back onto the sheet.
-You’ll notice lines you have modified turn yellow, where ones you have not remain red.
-Pan through the layers a bit if you are having a hard time following the sheet, as it's easier to follow “in motion”.
-Press space to hide the line if it helps you see.

 After you’ve guided the line along the sheet, hit start again, and repeat the process.
 This is the general workflow for segments of any size, from the GP winners at over 100cm^2 to the smallest segments.
 Conceptually, it works something like this: